Sie befinden sich hier

 As a rule, 240 hours should be completed within the STMM structured programme.
 The freely selectable 40 hours can come from any category or can be filled through bonus hours.

-More detailed information regarding the categories and bonus hours can be found here.
+More detailed information regarding the categories and bonus hours can be found downloaded here.

-The STMM will offer an Introductory Week, a Spring School and a Summer School, which can be used to cover a number of the teaching requirements for the STMM structured programme.
-More details can be found here.
+The STMM offers Introductory Days, a Spring School and a Summer School, which already cover a number of the teaching requirements for the STMM structured programme.
 For the categories C1, C3, C5 and C6 in particular, it may be helpful to participate in courses and activities that are not offered by the STMM, but which are thematically appropriate for the doctoral student's education and training.
 Assuming the contents of these courses or activities meet the requirements of a particular category in the curriculum, they can in principle also be recognized for the STMM structured training program for the Dr. sc. hum. degree, subject to confirmation by the STMM office.

-Online accreditation via the STMM IT platform is planned from Autumn 2022.
+Online accreditation via the STMM IT platform is planned starting from Herbst 2023.
 Until then, doctoral students should document all activities undertaken using the form provided.
 As soon as the STMM IT platform has been launched, the forms can be uploaded and the courses will be accredited.

 School of Translational Medicine (STMM)